Pennsylvania Route 68: Beaver County

 PA 68 begins at the Ohio border in the borough of Ohioville in Beaver County, where the road continues west into that state as SR 39.
 From the state line, the route heads east-northeast on two-lane undivided Midland Road, passing between wooded areas to the north and Norfolk Southern's Cleveland Line to the south with industrial areas and the Ohio River farther south.
 The road crosses the Little Beaver Creek into the borough of Glasgow and passes north of residential areas.
 PA 68 heads back into Ohioville and runs east through forested areas immediately to the north of the railroad tracks and the Ohio River.
 The road curves east-southeast and enters the borough of Midland, becoming Midland Avenue and passing homes.
 The route comes to an intersection with PA 168, where that route turns southeast to form a concurrency with PA 68, running through residential areas before heading through the commercial downtown of Midland.
 The road heads into industrial areas and becomes Midland Beaver Road, with PA 168 splitting to the south at an interchange to cross the Ohio River on the Shippingport Bridge.

 Past this, PA 68 continues northeast through more forests with the Norfolk Southern line and the river to the southeast.
-The road heads into residential areas with some industry, heading farther from the railroad line and the Ohio River.
+The road heads into the borough of Industry, heading farther from the railroad line and the Ohio River.
 The route curves east past more homes, crossing over the Norfolk Southern line as it continues into more wooded areas.
 PA 68 turns northeast and runs between the railroad tracks to the northwest and the Ohio River to the southeast, crossing into Vanport Township and entering industrial areas as State Street.
 The road passes over the railroad tracks and runs past more commercial establishments before widening into a four-lane divided highway and coming to an interchange with I-376.
 After this interchange, the route becomes a two-lane undivided road again and continues through residential areas with some businesses.
 PA 68 becomes the border between Vanport Township to the north and the borough of Beaver to the south, where the name becomes 3rd Street.
 The road fully enters Beaver and runs through the commercial downtown.
 The route heads past homes before passing under CSX's Pittsburgh Subdivision railroad line and crossing into the borough of Bridgewater, where it reaches an interchange with PA 51.
 At this point, PA 68 heads east to form a concurrency with PA 51 on a four-lane divided highway, crossing the Beaver River into the borough of Rochester.